-The Board of Education's Requested FY 2025 Capital Budget and FY 2025-2030 Capital Improvements Program totaled \$1.999 billion, an increase of \$93.6 million more than the previously approved CIP.
-The county executive, in his Recommended FY 2025 Capital Budget and the FY 2025-2030 Capital Improvements
+This document contains the adopted FY 2025 Capital Budget appropriation amounts and the FY 2025-2030 CIP expenditure schedules approved by the County Council in May 2024.
+The Board of Education's Requested FY 2025 Capital Budget and FY 2025-2030 Capital Improvements Program totaled \$1.999 billion for the six-year period, an increase of \$93.6 million more than the previously approved CIP.